oplS16projects/Mathletes/README.md

 ![alt tag] (https://github.com/oplS16projects/Mathletes/blob/master/milestone_2.png)

-During milestone 3 we will modify the code so that collision is detected based on every single tile and only the tile moved on will disappear and the count will be updated.
+During Milestone 3 we will modify the code so that collision is detected based on every single tile and only the gem moved on will disappear!

 ### Final Presentation (last week of semester)